Hong Kong's Jumbo floating restaurant sinks at sea – KION546

 An iconic Hong Kong floating restaurant has sunk, just days after it was towed out to sea en route to an unspecified destination.

-Jumbo Kingdom, a three-story vessel that was at one time the world’s largest floating restaurant, was towed away by tugboats last Tuesday after nearly half a century moored in the city’s southwest waters.
+Jumbo Kingdom, a three-story vessel, the exterior of which was styled after a Chinese imperial palace, was towed away by tugboats last Tuesday after nearly half a century moored in the city’s southwest waters.

 The restaurant’s main boat was traveling to an undisclosed shipyard when it capsized on Saturday after meeting “adverse conditions” near the Paracel Islands (also known as the Xisha Islands) in the South China Sea, Aberdeen Restaurant Enterprises Limited said in a statement Monday.